Heavy Equipment Accidents

 Lost wages and compensation for pain and suffering can increase the amount of compensation awarded to the victim.
 Recovering the costs of medical bills is important, but recovering compensation for punitive damages can protect the victim’s standard of living and quality of life.
 A competent construction accident lawyer will be able to determine all entitled compensation the victim is entitled to receive.

-Philadelphia Construction Accident Lawyers at DiTomaso Law represent those Injured in Heavy Equipment Construction Accidents
+Philadelphia Construction Accident Lawyers at DiTomaso Law Represent Those Injured in Heavy Equipment Accidents

 If you or someone you know has been injured or killed in a construction accident, you may be entitled to compensation.
 The team of skilled and experienced Philadelphia construction accident lawyers at DiTomaso Law can help you claim the justice and compensation you are entitled to receive under the law.